romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can you automatically assign specific persons as reviewers when a part of the code is modified?
+Q: How can you automatically assign specific persons as reviewers when a part of the code is modified?
 <details><summary>Show the answer</summary><p>

 - **By creating and maintaining CODEOWNERS files in the repository, which specify the individuals or teams that should be automatically assigned as reviewers for specific parts of the code**